 4. Accept diversity.

 Scripture passages that emphasize the unity of members of Christ’s Body also testify of our diversity (1 Cor.
 12:4).
 We differ in gender, age, nationality, personality, spiritual gifts, talents, education, socioeconomic rank, denominational affiliation, and the list goes on!
-To maintain unity requires constant consideration of these differences.
-For example, Peter advised, “you husbands should try to understand the wives you live with, honouring them as physically weaker yet equally heirs with you of the grace of life.
+Unity requires constant consideration of these differences.
+For example, Peter advised, “you husbands should try to understand the wives you live with, honoring them as physically weaker yet equally heirs with you of the grace of life.
 If you don’t do this, you will find it impossible to pray together properly” (1 Peter 3:7, Phillips).
 This leads us to the final point that we’ll consider…

 5. Pray for one another.

 How should we respond to mistreatment?
 The Lord Jesus teaches us, “Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you” (Matt.
 5:44).
 Paul Billheimer again commented, “One cannot pray for others while he is judging and condemning them.
-Lovelessness slays the spirit of prayer because prayer for others is inspired only by a loving concern.”
+Lovelessness slays the spirit of prayer because prayer for others is inspired only by a loving concern.
 When we intercede for the one who we are at odds with, it will help us as much as it helps them.”[5]

 James 3:14-18 shows the need for wisdom in resolving interpersonal conflicts: